 Maintain the Focus of the Landing Page

 When building your landing page, you need to remember the form is the star of the show.
 Everything on the page should support the form and never distract from it.
 It's why it's best practice to not have navigation on a landing page.
 You can keep a button to direct the viewer back to your homepage, in case they came to your landing page by accident, but you want to refrain from cluttering your landing page with distractions, such as navigation bars.

 Don’t Be Afraid to Make Mistakes

 Your work isn’t done after you publish the landing page.
 It needs to be someone's responsibility to refine the page as needed.
 This is the foundation of Growth-Driven Design.
 If you’re new to GDD, be sure to check out this article for the basics on why you should continually update your website, including your landing pages.

 Every business is different and has different audiences.
 What appeals to one group, might not work for another.
-I suggest starting with the basic elements we touched on here to start with.
+We suggest starting with the basic elements: images, messaging, formatting.
 Your first step in optimizing your page is adjusting the copy with additional keywords or SEO lift, changing up images, or formatting the entire page layout if people aren't converting or are bouncing away too frequently.